Subraiz/spotify/README.md

 `GET /api/user` <br>
 Pass in the access token as _access_token_ as a query parameter.

 > This returns basic user information such as name, email, photo url, and country.
+Most importantly it gives us user_id as well so this should be set as a cookie or saved in cache.

 ### Playing With Playlists

-`In Progress`
+`GET /api/playlist/sign`
+Pass in _month_ and _day_ as query parameters.

+> This returns both the zodiac sign of the user and the playlist associated with the zodiac sign.
+The playlist array is consisted of Spotify URIs which can be used with the frontend Web Playback SDK to play music.
+Docs for the SDK can be found at https://developer.spotify.com/documentation/web-playback-sdk/reference/.

+`GET /api/playlist/create`
+Pass in _name_ _description_ _user_id_ _access_token_ _tracks_ as the bod.

+> Name of the playlist is required but description is optional.
+You can get user_id from `GET /api/user` and cache the user_id.
+You should have access_token from the OAuth step.
+Tracks are the playlist array returned from `GET /api/playlist/sign`.